xaizek/dit/INSTALL.md

 Builds the application in release mode (`release` target) and installs it.
 `DESTDIR` can be set to point to root of the installation directory.

-* `install-docs`
-Builds man page (`man` target) and installs it.
-`DESTDIR` can be set to point to root of the installation directory.

 * `uninstall`
 Removes files installed by the `install` target.
 Make sure to specify the same `DESTDIR` as for installation.

 #### Documentation ####

-Building a man-page requires `pandoc` to be installed.
+Rebuilding a man-page requires `pandoc` to be installed.

 ### Installation ###

 A regular installation under `/usr/bin` can be done like this:

 ```
-make install install-docs
+make install
 ```

 Installation into custom directory (e.g. to make a package):

 ```
-make DESTDIR=$PWD/build install install-docs
+make DESTDIR=$PWD/build install
 ```

 ### Uninstallation ###